dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ### Resource commands

 The app host supports adding custom commands to resources.
-This is useful when you want to run custom commands on a resource.
-There's likely many opportunities to custom extension methods on resources to expose custom commands.
+This is useful when you want to add custom functionality that is not natively supported by the app host.
+There's likely many opportunities where exposing custom extension methods on resources will be useful.
 The [.NET Aspire Community Toolkit](../community-toolkit/overview.md) might be a good place to share these extensions.

 When you define a custom command, it's available in the dashboard as a user experience feature.